Skip to main content

 How does this affect Authorised Representatives?

 Authorised Representatives are impacted by market conditions, however it may not be in the way you think.
-"Generally, income is going to be consistent regardless of the market," says Schroder.
-"Where you really maximise commission is by the amount of time you spend on it over the dollars you generate."
+“Generally, income is going to be consistent regardless of the market,” says Talbot.
+“In broking, your commission isn’t just about the size of the premium – it's about how much time you spend placing the business.”

 “Whereas in a hard market you can actually earn more money… but you’ll really need to spend time trying to win that business.
 You’re less likely to take on new business and more likely to just hold on to the policies that you’ve got.
 You’re likely going to supplement the new business income you would have had because the premiums are coming up.
 It’s a balancing act.
 The most valuable thing that you have to give is time.
 So, the question is where are you going to get the most return for your time?”